PureEngineering/stm32wlfeather/README.md

 For ubuntu 22.04 users
 There is a ./runme.sh script one can use to build and flash the code more easily.

-if using the uart instead of the SWD jtag the latest version of stm32flash is needed.
+if using the uart instead of the SWD jtag the latest version of stm32flash is needed or STM32CubeProgrammer.
 (PA9 and PA10 pins need to be wired) (115200 8E1) https://gitlab.com/stm32flash/stm32flash

 # Hardware